 Develop an understanding in solar powered energy systems.

-This course covers the knowledge and skills to increase job prospects in the Electrotechnology, Information Technology, Telecommunications, Engineering and Advanced Manufacturing Industries.
+The Certificate II in Integrated Technologies covers the knowledge and skills to increase job prospects in the Electrotechnology, Information Technology, Telecommunications, Engineering and Advanced Manufacturing Industries.
 It is an introduction to the electrotechnology, computer networking, automation and advanced manufacturing industries.
 Students engage with multiple technologies and emerging techniques in the field of 3D printing, CAD, coding, automation and robotics.

 Practical project based tasks and design briefs are assessed by observation and questioning, and theory tests and written assessments using set criteria.
 Students are given a fair and adequate assessment process that includes multiple opportunities to demonstrate competency.